An in-depth guide to hand embroidery threads, floss, and other types of yarn you can use to embroider

 What is the best thread for embroidery?

-Many types of threads are created for hand embroidery purposes.
+Many types of threads for hand embroidery.
 Your choice will depend on your fabric, the embroidery style, and the effect you want to achieve.
 In the second part of this article, you can read more about different embroidery threads and how to choose the right one for your project.

 Is embroidery thread colorfast?
 Does embroidery floss bleed when washed?